ashishsnaik/CarND-Behavioral-Cloning-P4/.ipynb_checkpoints/writeup_report-checkpoint.md

 #### 3. Creation of the Training Set & Training Process

-This gave me a total of 34608 center camera images using the Udacity provided simulator.
-These images were divided into two sets of 27686 (80%) and 6922 (20%) images as training and validation data respectively.

 To capture good driving behavior, I first recorded over four laps in anticlockwise direction on track one using center lane driving.
 Udacity had already provided sample image data that show good driving behavior in the clockwise direction.
-I added that to the good driving behavior data in order to prevent the model from having an anticlock direction bias.
+I added that to the good driving behavior data in order to prevent the model from having an anticlockwise direction bias.

 Another way to avoid anticlockwise direction bias, would have been to augment the data with left-right flipped images.
-I tried using this approach, but the it wasn't of much help, probably because driving data for both, clockwise and anticlockwise, directions was already present.
-The custom image data generator implementation that I used to augment the data can be found in the function `trainGeneratorFunction` in model.ipynb, section `Data Generation and Augmentation`.
+I tried using this approach, but it wasn't of much help, probably because driving data for both, clockwise and anticlockwise, directions was already present.
+A custom image data generator that I implemented and used to augment the data can be found in the function `trainGeneratorFunction` in model.ipynb, section `Data Generation and Augmentation`.

 Here is an example image of center lane driving in both, clock wise and anitclock wise directions: